Moon Magic Guide · Blue Moon Meaning

 A regular full moon is a checkpoint.
 Once a month, the sky shows up at its brightest and signals: this is the peak, notice what's built up, release what's done.
 It's a natural rhythm.
 You don't have to do anything with it, but if you do, it's reliable.

 A Blue Moon is the same checkpoint a second time.
 The release you thought was complete?
-The universe is handing you another sheet of paper.
+The sky is handing you another sheet of paper.
 The intention you half-set at the first full moon, the one you didn't fully mean?
 This is the do-over.
 Try again.
 Finish it properly this time.

 That's why the "extra credit" language lands.
 It's the second chance that wasn't on the syllabus.